SimplySimo/MoulaCodeChallenge/ReadMe.md

 ##### What was missed
 - code coverage check.
 Due to not having very much internet while creating this application and not having the enterprise version of Visual studio ive been unable to run any code coverage checks on the code and hence filled in the gaps
+- Changing the names of the environment specific configurations.
+In the real world these would contain environment specific variables such as connection strings etc.
  - patting all the dogs while working on this

 ##### What I would like to do differently next time (Reflection) / Extension work